linknlink/linknlink-remote/frpc/README.md

-# Home Assistant Add-on: FRPC Client
+# Home Assistant Add-on: LinknLink Remote

 Enable remote access to Home Assistant through the LinknLink platform.

 ## About

-FRPC Client is a simple and easy-to-use Home Assistant add-on that enables remote access without complex configuration.
+LinknLink Remote is a simple and easy-to-use Home Assistant add-on that enables remote access without complex configuration.

 It integrates with the LinknLink IoT platform to automatically complete device registration, proxy configuration, and tunnel establishment.
 You only need to provide your platform account credentials, and it will handle the rest.